 Takht: Vicky Kaushal Reveals Why It Would Be Difficult To Play Warring Brothers With Ranveer Singh

 After dabbling in the horror genre with Bhoot Part One: The Haunted Ship, Vicky Kaushal will be teaming up with Karan Johar for a period film titled, Takht.
-The multi-starrer has the Uri actor playing the role of Ranveer Singh's brother in the film.
+The multi-starrer will have the Uri actor play the role of Ranveer Singh's brother.
 Meanwhile, Vicky is quite excited for his first period film.

 Recently, while speaking with Bollywood Hungama, the young star spoke about Takht and revealed that he always wanted to be a part of a period film.
 Vicky was quoted as saying, "This is definitely off my bucket list since I have wanted to do a period drama."

 Vicky and Ranveer play warring brothers in Takht.
-Speaking about the same, he reportedly told the portal that he absolutely love Ranveer.
+Speaking about the same, he reportedly told the portal that he absolutely loves Ranveer.
 He revealed in his interview that there were times when they were sitting on each other's laps only.
 Vicky said that it's going to be a bit difficult to play warring brothers, given their camaraderie in real life, but he is definitely looking forward to working with him.

 The actor told the entertainment website, "I absolutely love him.
 There were times when we sitting on each other's laps only.
 It's going to be a bit difficult to play warring brothers but I'm looking forward to working with him."